GoogleCloudDataproc/spark-bigtable-connector/README-template.md

 [Bigtable client for Java](https://github.com/googleapis/java-bigtable), you can directly use the client in your Spark applications, if you want to have even more control over how you interact with Bigtable.

+To use the Bigtable client for Java classes, append the `com.google.cloud.spark.bigtable.repackaged` prefix to the package names.
+For example, instead of using the class name as `com.google.cloud.bigtable.data.v2.BigtableDataClient`, use `com.google.cloud.spark.bigtable.repackaged.com.google.cloud.bigtable.data.v2.BigtableDataClient`.

 ## Examples